 Many of us who are dog owners probably use retractable leashes because they’re so convenient.
 They let your dog roam around up to 26 feet away, but not be completely off the leash – it’s great!
 However, there are dangers to the device.
 And here is why many dog experts and trainers warn against using these specific leashes:

-5. Children should never walk a dog on the retractable leash for all the reasons stated above.
+- Children should never walk a dog on a retractable leash for all the reasons stated above.